-DAP (Delivery at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.
+DAP (Delivered at Place) is one of the most popular Incoterms used in Europe, it is also one of the most popular used for e-commerce.
 Learn how to use it for international commerce and cross-border e-commerce.

 Everything you need to know about DAP and practical examples